angad2102/Plover/readme.md

 ![vSphere CPU-Secondary](figures/cpu_secondary.png)

 ### Performance Analysis
-As you can see from table 1, the throughput of vSphere drops down when size of key space increases.
-We think this drop comes from the number of dirty pages (verified in table 2) and the saturated bandwidth (bandwidth figure).
+As you can see from figure 1, the throughput of vSphere drops down when size of key space increases.
+We think this drop comes from the number of dirty pages (verified in table 1) and the saturated bandwidth (bandwidth figure).
-On the other hand, since the same rate of dirty pages is very high during a synchronization (table 2), Plover only needs to transfer a very small amount of dirty pages.
-Therefore, Plover's throughput in table 1 did not go down too much.
+On the other hand, since the same rate of dirty pages is very high during a synchronization (table 1), Plover only needs to transfer a very small amount of dirty pages.
+Therefore, Plover's throughput in figure 1 did not go down too much.

 We also ran a smaller workload to test vSphere and found the bandwidth consumption of vSphere increases with the size of key space.